iamkassandra/ai-agent-team/README.md

 For support and questions:
 - Create an issue in this repository
-- Contact: support@same.new

 ## 🙏 Acknowledgments

-- Built with [Same](https://same.new) - Cloud-based development environment
 - Powered by Next.js and React
 - UI components from shadcn/ui
 - Real-time capabilities with WebSocket